 Alan Greenspan Quote

-Former Federal Reserve Chairman, Alan Greenspan, first coined the phrase in a 1996 speech to the American Enterprise Institute.
+Fed Chair Alan Greenspan first coined the phrase in a 1996 speech to the American Enterprise Institute.
 In "The Challenge of Central Banking in a Democratic Society," Greenspan asked how central bankers could tell whether asset values were overpriced.

 Greenspan noted that low-interest rates had created steady earnings.
 It led to complacency on the part of investors.
 They ignored risks as they sought ever-higher returns.